1And after getting into the boat he crossed over the lakea and came into his own city.

 32And as they went out, Look!, a mute man who was afflicted by a demon was brought to him.

-33And when the demon was cast out the mute man spoke, and the multitudes were amazed, saying, “Never was anything like this seen in Israel.”
+33And when the demon was cast out the mute man spoke, and the crowds were amazed, saying, “Never was anything like this seen in Israel.”

 34But the Pharisees said, “By the prince of the demons he casts out demons.”